 The L.A.
 Phil takes over: They had done their first season in 1919 at the Trinity Auditorium, a less than satisfactory hall in several respects.
 For the 1920 season they signed a long lease on the Auditorium and renamed it Philharmonic Auditorium.

 The theatre was also used for Broadway shows produced by the Los Angeles Civic Light Opera for 27 seasons.
 Most of the productions also played as San Francisco Civic Light Opera shows at the Curran Theatre there.

-Closing: The building stopped being a venue for major shows with the opening of the Dorothy Chandler Pavilion in December 1964.
-Both the Los Angeles Philharmonic and the Los Angeles Civic Light Opera moved their shows there.
-The building was then known as the Auditorium Bldg.
+Both the Los Angeles Philharmonic and the Los Angeles Civic Light Opera moved their shows to the Dorothy Chandler Pavilion when it opened in December 1964.
+This building was then just known as the Auditorium Building after the Phil departed.

-The L.A.
-Times had a 1979 article about the building's demise.
+The Times had a 1979 article about the building's impending demise.
 Thanks to Ken McIntyre for finding it.
 The report: